890popbox/retal/README.md

 # Auto-Retaliate

-# Commands
-retal - toggles it on and off
+-retal     : toggles it on and off
-retal on -makes sure it is on
+-retal on  : makes sure it is on
-retal off -makes sure it is off
+-retal off : makes sure it is off